Robert John Simmons: Fort Wagner

 First Sergeant Simmons himself was among the casualties of the battle for Fort Wagner.
 He was wounded and captured by the Confederates.
 Although not mentioned by name in an article in the 28 July 1863 edition of the weekly Columbus Enquirer, he was described as a Bermudian sergeant, leaving no doubt as to his identity: One of the negroes is a remarkably sprightly fellow from Bermuda where he was educated as a soldier.
 His position is that of an Orderly Sergeant, but he has lost an arm, and probably one leg will go.
 A third of the `glory' for which he says he came to fight, being thus amputated, he will in the future be a wiser man.
 The others are a mongrel set of trash and very fair representatives of the common type of free Northern negro.

 Of his own officers, Captain Luis F. Emilio, the most junior Captain of the 54th who had been left in charge during the attack by the deaths or wounding of all of his superiors, in A Brave Black Regiment wrote: It is due, however, to the following-named enlisted men that they be recorded above their fellows for especial merit: [1st] Sgt.
 Robert J. Simmons, [Col.] Sgt.
 William H. Carney...
 Emilio also wrote: First Sergeant Simmons of Company B was the finest-looking soldier in the 54th Mass.--a brave man, and of good education.
 He was wounded and captured.
 Taken to Charleston, his [military] bearing impressed even his captors.
 After suffering amputation of the arm, he died there.

 Simmons also received special mention by Shaw's successor, Norwood Hallowell's brother, Colonel Hallowell.
 As Colonel Thomas Wentworth Higginson would write in Massachusetts in the Army and Navy, 1861-65: 1st Sgt.
 R.J.
 Simmons... [was] especially complimented in the report of Lt.
 Col. Hallowell, who was left in command.
 Simmons was also awarded a private medal.
 He died of his wounds in August, 1863, at the age of 26.

 Legacy

-By 1989, Robert Simmons was a forgotten footnote of the history of the 54th Massachusetts.
-His having fought for glory was not known to the filmmakers who, that year, released the Academy Award-winning film Glory, which told the story of the unit.
+In 1989, the Academy Award-winning film Glory, which told the story of the 54th, but did not mention Simmons.
 The film starred Matthew Broderick as Shaw, Denzel Washington, Morgan Freeman, Cary Elwes, and Andre Braugher.
 The film re-established the now-popular image of the combat role African-Americans played in the Civil War, and the unit, often represented in historical battle reenactments, now has the nickname The Glory Regiment.
 First Sergeant Simmons is mentioned repeatedly in a documentary narrated by Glory actor Morgan Freeman, The True Story of Glory.